Pick A Peck of Apples in the Desert

-Driving through the desert on the way to Palm Springs you see a vision.
-The leaves are changing colors.
 There are apples for sale at stands along the road.
 A little red barn is pressing fresh cider and the smell of cinnamon donuts is in the air.
-Apples dangle deliciously overhead and the ringing of a blacksmith anvil is in the background.
-No – you haven’t been blinded by the sun.
-You haven’t driven clear across the country or back through time and it isn’t a mirage, either.
-It’s Oak Glen, the “mile-high” small town, where the altitude makes the seasons resemble New England more than Southern California and provides the perfect climate for apple growing – which means apple picking!
-For the perfect fall getaway, pack the kiddos in the car and head out to the high desert for a weekend of apples and Americana.
+It’s not a mirage, it’s Oak Glen, the “mile-high” desert town just 90 miles from LA, where the altitude provides the perfect climate for apple growing – and apple picking!
+For the perfect fall escape, pack the kids in the car and head out to the high desert for a weekend of apples and Americana.

 One Stop Shopping